 Self-diagnosis and self-treatment are dangerous and certainly not the recommended or preferred course of action, and it’s best to follow the guidance and advice of your doctor.
 However, under certain circumstances, I wouldn’t hesitate to use animal antibiotics on myself or on my family.
 In a situation where the outcome without antibiotic treatment is fatal, I feel the risk involved with self-treatment is justifiable.

 Be Prepared for Radiation Contamination

 While most nuclear power plants are probably safe, the effects of accidental radiation leakage can often be felt hundreds of miles from the site.
-Children are especially susceptible to radiation since they are still growing and their cells are rapidly dividing.
-Cell DNA and other structures are most vulnerable to radiation damage.
 With the proliferation of nuclear power plants around the world, I would suggest that anyone living within 300 miles of a nuclear plant keep a bottle of supplemental iodine on hand.

 Radioactive iodine is one of the particles most commonly absorbed from fallout.
 It is rapidly and easily absorbed and stored in the thyroid.
 If your thyroid is receiving and has stored adequate amounts of iodine, there will be far less chance that additional amounts of radioactive iodine will be absorbed.
 In the event of a fallout, immediately administer iodine drops to family members.
 During the first few days, when fallout is the greatest, give ten drops three times a day for adults, half that for children, and three drops a day for infants.
 After that, only one or two drops a day would be necessary.